Foreigners can now legally build their dream property in Bali. But, building a villa here still needs careful budgeting and planning.

 Bali Villa Construction Cost per Square Meter 2025

-Based on current market data, the average construction cost for a mid-range villa in Bali can range from IDR 10 million to IDR 15 million per square meter.
+Based on current market data, the average construction cost for a mid-range villa in Bali is from IDR 10 million to IDR 15 million per square meter.
 Meanwhile for high-end, luxury villas, the cost is closer to IDR 20 million per square meter or more.

 Keep in mind that these figures only cover construction.
 Additional costs like land acquisition, permits, furnishing, and unexpected challenges (like delays) will also be involved.

-Read More: Building a Villa in Bali as a Foreigner: Full Breakdown
+Additional Costs When Building a Villa in Bali

 Expense | Cost Range (IDR) | Cost Range (USD) |